jackie-dai/Vault-of-Knowledge/Japanese History/Quiz 1.md

 ### The Amaterasu Myth
 The sun goddess Amaterasu withdrew into a cave after being offended by her brother, the storm god Susanoo.
 The world was enveloped in darkness.
 In order to restore the sun.
 The goddess Ame no Uzume performs a lewd dance while a mirror is hung from a tree.
 She then comes out of the cave intrigued by the dance.

+### The meaning of Kami
+Kami signifies the deities of heaven and earth that appear in the ancient records and also the spirit of the shrines where they are worshipped.
+It was said that anything whatsoever out of the ordinary, which possessed superior power, or which was awe-inspiring was called kami.
+Evil and mysterious things, if they are extradiona